 Accounts receivable from exchange transactions are non-interest bearing and receipt is normally due for re-insurance in 7 days and other receivables in 30 days.
-Therefore, the carrying value of receivables approximates its fair value.
+Therefore, the carrying value of receivable approximates its fair value.
 As at 30 September 2023 and 30 September 2022, all overdue balances have been assessed for impairment and no allowance was necessary.
-Because all debtors are members of the society or the reinsurer, it is considered there is a lower risk of uncollectibility.
+Because all debtors are members of the society or the reinsurer, it is considered lower risk of uncollectibility.